Twitter really wants to play video games with you. It wants to be your best bloody mate when it comes to evenings in with a controller and headset.

 In December 2015, Twitter announced that it was eager to crack gaming - part of a wider plan formed in response to dipping 'new user' numbers and struggling revenues.

-The social media group had poached gaming partnership specialist Rodrigo Velloso from YouTube, in a bid to "forge relationships with everyone in the gaming community".
+The social media group had poached gaming sponsored_longform specialist Rodrigo Velloso from YouTube, in a bid to "forge relationships with everyone in the gaming community".
 Yesterday, their master plan kicked into action.

 From its brief life of tweeting (less than 24 hours), @TwitterGaming has largely consisted of brandter - the process by which social media managers take on the persona of their brand in Tweets and communication.
 Think of it as the ultimate form of capitalist role play.